 Succulent Eggshell Planters

 Succulents are enjoying some kind of popularity in home and garden design with their diversity.
-Take this succulent design for your indoor garden with tiny succulents which could fit perfectly in tiny eggshell planters.
+Take this succulent design for your indoor garden, with tiny succulents that could fit perfectly in tiny eggshell planters.

 6. Eggshells On Bird Feeders

 Birds are more useful to your garden more than you think.
 They provide protection to your plants since they are natural prey to some of the most common garden pests.

 Some bird species are also pollinators helping fertilize plants and bear fruits.
 Besides, the sight of them in the garden brings cheer and amusement.